-It’s no secret that taking on a mortgage is a major financial commitment, probably the biggest one of your life.
-There are lots of ways to make mistakes with that mortgage, mistakes you’ll have to live with for a long time.
+It’s no secret that taking on a mortgage is a major financial commitment, probably the biggest one of your life, so mortgage application tips can be helpful.
 Here are some ways to get it right.

 Avoid qualifying on a “maxed allowance”

 When pre-qualifying for a mortgage, avoid a lender’s offer to give you the maximum amount of money for which you are qualified, an amount known as a “maxed allowance.”
 Here’s why.

 Mortgage qualifying takes into account mortgage payments, property taxes, heat, current debts (for example, a car loan), and Canada Mortgage and Housing Corporation fees (if applicable).
 What it doesn’t include are your lifestyle, home maintenance costs, emergencies, and other expenses.
 That’s why I want all clients to have a budget already planned out before approaching a lender.

 For example, if you want to head to the ski hill every weekend, you’re going to have to budget so you also have enough in an emergency fund for unexpected expenses like a new hot water tank or furnace repair.

 Falling in love with a home based on a “max allowance” gets old really quickly if you become house poor and have to change your whole life.
 Plus, keep in mind that, despite the recent bump, interest rates are still at historic lows and will eventually climb higher.

 My advice to clients is to approach a payment schedule based on worst-case scenarios.
 For example, what happens if your income does not increase during your first mortgage term but interest rates climb one, two or three per cent?

 As they say, hope for the best but prepare for the worst.